There are a lot of great tools and methods that can improve your trading. But first, you’ll need to clear away some myths about technical analysis.

 The technical analysis myths: TA will provide you a profit

 This myth comes along with technical analysis courses.
 All of them are promising great success, high profits, excellent gains.
-Moreover, many claim that just one indicator is quite good enough to enter the trade and profit a lot.
+Moreover, many claims that just one indicator is quite good enough to enter the trade and profit a lot.
 That simply isn’t the truth.
 To be able to use technical analysis you’ll need to learn a lot, you’ll need practice, discipline, and risk management.
 To become a successful trader you’ll need time, experience, and dedication.
 Technical analysis is just one part of it, just one tool.
 But you’ll need more.
 TA used as only one method doesn’t have super-power.
 It cannot provide you easy money.
 All the hard work you have to do, the analysis will never do it for you.

 Technical analysis myths are that this method singly can give you a deeper insight into trends or patterns and provide you gains.
 You’ll need more tools and analysis to make profits.